jesperkristiansson/shell/README.md

 - Run piped programs in the background
 - Implement a help-command
 - Add a config-file which is used to customize the shell
-- Add a history-command which prints the current command history